It’s Time To Embrace The Virtual Retail Salesperson

-And I haven’t seen a roll of toilet paper in my local grocery store for 3 weeks.
+Retail stores are closed.
+Employees are being furloughed.
+And I haven’t seen a toilet paper roll in my local grocery store for three weeks.

-On top of that, the vast networks of physical brick and mortar stores, warehouses, and distribution centers sit idle.
+On top of that, the vast networks of physical brick-and-mortar stores, warehouses, and distribution centers sit idle.
 Their once shiny new spring merchandise is aging like fresh milk left out in the sun.

 It’s not pretty.

-Make no mistake retailers...
+Make no mistake, retailers...

-You are going to have to sell your way out of this.
+You are going to have to sell your way out of this

 And while shoppers may not be clamoring to buy something to show off on Zoom, make no mistake, their demand is still there.
 For some, yes, demand is dead, but for others, demand is just waiting.

 I heard about a woman with several gift stores.
-She has furloughed her associates, but using spreadsheets and offline processes, she's figured out how to continue to allow them to drive sales and to capture how much each associate sold virtually.
+She has furloughed her associates but using spreadsheets and offline processes, she's figured out how to continue to allow them to drive sales and to capture how much each associate sold virtually.

-Essentially, she’s made it possible for her former employees to become independent sales representatives, similar to drivers who pickup rides with Uber.
+Essentially, she’s made it possible for her former employees to become independent sales representatives, similar to drivers who pick up rides with Uber.

 She's going to either make it up to them when this is all over or cut them a check.
 She is enabling her crew to act as affiliates to help her sell her way out of this crunch.